renovate-bot/khulnasoft-lab-_-YaraHunter/README.md

 # YaraHunter

-Deepfence YaraHunter scans container images, running Docker containers, and filesystems to find indicators of malware.
+Khulnasoft YaraHunter scans container images, running Docker containers, and filesystems to find indicators of malware.
 It uses a [YARA ruleset](https://github.com/khulnasoft-lab/yara-rules) to identify resources that match known malware signatures, and may indicate that the container or filesystem has been compromised.

 YaraHunter can be used in the following ways: